penglin2021/ng-wizard/src/ng-wizard-v2/README.md

-# ng-wizard
+# ng-wizard-v2
-ng-wizard is a stepper / wizard component that you can use in your Angular applications.
+ng-wizard-v2 is a stepper / wizard component that you can use in your Angular applications.
 You can access the sample demo project **[by clicking here](https://ng-wizard.stackblitz.io)**.

+## Contributor
+Varun P <varunp5814@gmail.com>

 ## Screenshots